goodekat/STAT-651-Project-DRW/README.md

 # STAT-651-Project-DRW
-Repository for the STAT 651 final project
+Repository for our STAT 651 final project documents on Dependent Random Weighting